usharanikj/entity_resolution_for_customer_data/README.md

 * Fuzzy Fallback: Uses an average of First and Last name scores to catch significant misspellings (e.g., "Jonathon" vs "John") when the Government ID is an exact match.

-**Why Rules Instead of ML?**

-* Full Explainability: Every merge can be traced back to a specific rule (e.g., "Merged via RULE_06").

-* Business Governance: Analysts can tweak thresholds (e.g., moving from 0.80 to 0.85) without retraining a model.

-* Auditability: In financial services, "black-box" merges are high-risk; deterministic rules provide a clear audit trail for data stewards.

 **Output Table:** `final_matches`

 ---